Photos from the Terriers' first practice of the 2015-16 season.

-"Curtis is a tremendous coach whose experience and knowledge will be invaluable to the program," Jones said of his hiring.
+"Curtis is a tremendous coach whose experience and knowledge will be invaluable to the program," Jones said of his hiring in 2011.
 "He is a hard-working family man who will serve as a great role model to our players.
 I have known Coach Wilson for over 15 years and am thrilled to finally have the opportunity to work with him."

 Working at Yale under Joe Jones' older brother, James, Wilson played a key role in the turnaround of the basketball program.
 In 2001-02, the Bulldogs won their first Ivy League title since 1962-63 and earned the first postseason tournament victory in the history of Yale basketball.
 The team won 21 games, the second most in the modern era of Yale basketball, and reached the second round of the National Invitation Tournament.